NeuroML/Documentation/source/Userdocs/IzhikevichNetworkExample.md

 lines: 22-30
 ----
 ```
-Here, we create a new document, declare the Izhikevich neuron, and also declare the synapse that we are going to use to connect one population of neurons to the other.
+Here, we create a new document, declare the {ref}`Izhikevich neuron<schema:izhikevich2007Cell>`, and also declare the synapse that we are going to use to connect one population of neurons to the other.
-Here we intend to use the [ExpOne Synapse](https://www.neuroml.org/NeuroML2CoreTypes/Synapses.html#expOneSynapse), where the conductance of the synapse increases instantaneously by a constant value `gbase` on receiving a spike, and then decays exponentially with a decay constant `tauDecay`.
+Here we intend to use the {ref}`ExpOne Synapse<schema:exponesynapse>`, where the conductance of the synapse increases instantaneously by a constant value `gbase` on receiving a spike, and then decays exponentially with a decay constant `tauDecay`.

-We can now declare our cell populations:
+We can now declare our {ref}`network <schema:network>` with 2 {ref}`populations <schema:population>` of these cells:
 ```{literalinclude} ./NML2_examples/izhikevich-network.py
 ----
 language: python